...

 Can You Overdose On Suboxone?

 Does Suboxone get you high?
 Many people wonder if it is even possible to get high using Suboxone.
 Technically speaking, the inclusion of buprenorphine as an active ingredient allows Suboxone to be classified as an opioid itself.
-While overdose by Suboxone is not as likely as with other opioids, it is still a problem worth considering.
+While overdose is not as likely as with other opioids, it is still a problem worth considering.
 An overdose is possible when the medication is misused or combined with other sedatives.

 Suboxone Overdose Treatment